No function is continuous only at points in a countable dense subset: The Examples.

 {\bf Acknowledgments.} The authors would like to thank Frank Morgan for comments and suggestions.
-This started as a project by the second-named author in a real analysis class taught by the first-named author.
+This started as a project by the second-named author in a real analysis class taught by the first-named author at Williams.
+C.S. acknowledges support from NSF REU grants.